bisgardo/uber-challenge/README.md

 Running locally:

+*   Install the MySQL driver using the command `go get github.com/go-sql-driver/mysql`.
 *   Install a MySQL server and create the database `locations` from the console using the command `create database locations;`.
 *   Add a file named `data-source-name` in the `res` (resource) directory.
 The contents on the file should be a string